department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/independent-living.md

 ### Can I get independent-living services through VR&amp;E?

-You may be eligible for independent-living services if you’re a Servicemember or Veteran with a service-connected disability who qualifies for VR&E benefits, and:
+You may be eligible for independent-living services if you’re a Servicemember or Veteran with a service-connected disability who is eligible for VR&E benefits, and:

 - You have a service-connected disability rating of 20&#37; or higher, **and**
 - Your injuries prevent you from looking for or returning to work right away, **and**